kotobuki/Prototyping-IoT-with-ESP8266-and-IFTTT/README.md

 ## Let’s Try!

-* Create an example to fire a trigger when your indoor brightness changes (e.g. from bright to dark); How might we convert the voltage range from 0 - 3.3V to 0 - 1V, to fit the range of the analog input pin of your board?
+* Create an example to fire a trigger when your indoor brightness changes (e.g. from bright to dark); How might we convert the voltage range from 0 - 3.3V to 0 - 1V, to fit the range of the analog input pin of your board? (see IFTTT_Trigger_Analog)
-* Write a code to move a servo motor when something happened (e.g. a person posted a Tweet); How might we connect a servo motor to your board and control it?
+* Write a code to move a servo motor when something happened (e.g. a person posted a Tweet); How might we connect a servo motor to your board and control it? (see layout.png in the IFTTT_Action_Beebotte folder)

 ## Resources